Tree Climbing in the Alps:

 For very young tree climbers aged 3 to 6, the instructors rig up rope swings and hammocks in the trees for them to play on so they can still have fun in the forest even if they are too scared to climb up high in the trees.

-You can go for a half day or a full day in the trees and it's accessible for all ages (well maybe not babies!).
+You can go for a half day or a full day in the trees and the activity is accessible for all ages (well maybe not babies!).

-And if you really want to experience the mystery and charm of the woods, you can spend the night in a hammock, listening to the leaves rustling and the noises of the night animals as they come out to play.
+If you really want to experience the mystery and charm of the woods, you can spend the night in a hammock, listening to the leaves rustling and the noises of the night animals as they come out to play.
+Your instructor will set up the hammock at the height of your choice.
+Some like to spend the night as high as possible whereas others like to know the ground is not too far!

-New for 2017: if you like the idea of snuggling up together as a family or couple for a night in the trees then you will love our suspended tree tents!
-These sleep up to four people and are suspended in the trees - a bit like the hammocks but you are not on your own!
+If you like the idea of snuggling up together as a family or couple for a night in the trees, then you will love our brand new suspended tree tents!
+These "pendolas", as they're called, sleep up to four people and are suspended in the trees - a bit like the hammocks but you are not on your own!

 Read more about tree climbing on our blog!